omonk/front-end-developer-task/README.md

 We’d like you to use JS to create something similar _[this fancy hover over the face thing](http://hankjobenhavn.com/#/eyewear/state)_ to show the sunglasses at different angles.

+We wouldn’t expect you spend any more than a couple of evenings on this.

 **NB:** There are additional inline comments within `index.html`.

 ## Submitting your finished page